NicolasMura/nodejs-chat/README.rst

     npm install
     node app.js

-Then, open your favorite browser and one (or more) tab(s) at http://localhost:8080/.
+Then, open your favorite browser with one (or more) tab(s) at http://localhost:8080/.

 That's it!

 Wish list
 =========

-When I have time for it, below are some improvments that could be fun:
+When I have time for it, below are some improvements that could be crazy:

 * Allow users to upload their own avatar
+* Add signup/login with mdp connection